Poole

 Rich in history, there’s many a maritime tale to tell!
 Poole Tourist Information Centre is a great starting point to help you plan your perfect day out in Poole.
 From there take the self-guided Cockle Trail walk or the multimedia Poole Trail to bring the towns rich pirate and merchant’s history to life.

 The harbour offers a stunning backdrop to the town of Poole and the gateway to incredible wildlife, countryside and watersports.
 The largest of the eight harbour islands is Brownsea Island.
 Owned by the National Trust, it is just a 20 min ferry journey from Poole Quay.
-If you wish to venture further afield, regular trips are run from Poole Quay with City Cruises, along the Wareham River and to Swanage.
+If you wish to venture further afield, regular trips are run from Poole Quay with Coastal Cruises, along the Wareham River and to Swanage.

-When visiting Poole you will find a whole host of attractions and activities to enjoy and a food & drink scene that is renowned for its seafood.
-The “catch of the day” is a highlight on many menus.
+The food & drink scene is renowned for its seafood - the “catch of the day” is a highlight on many menus.

 With a good range of accommodation from B&Bs and guesthouses to four-star luxury, there is something to suit all tastes and budgets.